 Chiropractic treatment, which directly releases pressure on the nerves, is highly beneficial to Carpal Tunnel Syndrome patients.
-Due to the extensive education in problems with the nervous system and muscle structure of the body, Dr. Jeffers is uniquely qualified to correct this type of pain and discomfort.
+Due to the extensive education in problems with the nervous system and muscle structure of the body, the Chiropractor, Dr. Jeffers,

 For a comprehensive and personal treatment program, each person must be individually evaluated to determine the cause of the problem.